Rpyaanng/coronavirus-tracker/README.md

 # CoronaVirus Tracker

-CoronaVirus Tracker is a simple application that I made using Spring Boot
+CoronaVirus Tracker is a simple application that I made using Spring Boot.

 ## Installation